danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 the algorithm used in the DS record.
 This requires the software to be updated to support the new algorithm.

+Note that work is currently underway in {{?I-D.ietf-dnsop-maintain-ds}}
+to provide an automated mechanism to update the DS records with a registry.
+If this method becomes widely adopted, registrar web interfaces will no longer be needed.

 ## DNS Hosting Operators

 DNS hosting operators are entities that are operating the